NirmitSawant/Bootstrap4Practise/README.md

 Attempt to learn Bootstrap-4 for my class project.

 ## What to expect?
-_This isnt best Bootstrap code, if you are trying to find but simple modules for you to use in your code._
+_This isnt best Bootstrap code, if you are trying to find but a simple modules to use in your code._
 _Just sharing modules so that you can use to develop a full fledged project._

 ## Where did I learn this?